KWijkniet/Collection/The Last Stand/README.md

 # The Last Stand
 The Last Stand is my latest and current project.
 It is a multiplayer, rpg, survival game set in an appocalyptic world inspired by the audio story [we're alive](https://www.waylandproductions.com/projects/were-alive/).
+All the designs are work in progress as I am not a designer.

 ## Videos
 **Video01.mp4**<br/>